 These apologies appeal to the notion that we all make mistakes from time to time—and perhaps some more than others:

 “I’m sorry, I was under the influence or temporarily confused.”

-“I’m sorry, I was emotional, and I acted out.”
+“I’m sorry, I was emotional and acted out.”

 “I’m sorry — I was weak.”

-Circumstantial Apologies can be efficient to direct the focus towards a specific situation:
+Circumstantial apologies can be efficient in directing the focus towards a specific situation:

-“I’m sorry that someone took me by surprise and caught me off-guard.”
+“I’m sorry that someone surprised me and caught me off-guard.”

-“I’m sorry that I lacked the skills to manage that particular situation.”
+“I’m sorry I lacked the skills to manage that situation.”